 South Coast Folk Society is an all-volunteer, nonprofit educational organization which is dedicated to the preservation, study, teaching, enjoyment and continuing evolution of traditional and historical dance, music and song.
-A Board of Directors oversees the activities, and many other volunteers provide time, energy, and their talent to ensure that folk music continues in our community.
+A Board of Directors oversees the activities, and many, many other volunteers provide time, energy, and their talent to ensure that folk music continues in our community.
 We hold ongoing events throughout the year and sometimes we have special events.
 Our ongoing activities include:

 4. An Irish session is held on the 1st and 3rd Wednesday of each month at Liberty Pub at 2047 Sherman in downtown North Bend.
 Starting at 7:00, all acoustic musicians are welcome to play tunes and share songs ~~ onlookers are always welcome.
-Click on the Irish session page for more information.

 What about you – what are your interests and talents?
 Want to receive a monthly email announcement about upcoming events?
 Have ideas about fabulous folk music activities you’d like to help make happen?
 We’d love to hear from you!
 Send us an email at email@example.com